 So far so good, but if your recipient has images turned off, they won’t get to see your call to action.

 By adding alt text to each image when you build your newsletter they will at least still see a text version of your call to action, even if they can’t see the image.

 - It adds value to the recipient and helps to keep them informed

 - It positions you as an expert, who has valuable knowledge you are willing to share

 - It gives the recipient a regular, light touch, with your brand

-Of course, writing, building and sending a newsletter takes time, commitment and money.
+Of course, writing, building and sending client newsletters for financial advisers takes time, commitment and money.
 We firmly believe the payoff is worth the effort, leading to more informed and engaged clients, whilst helping to remind prospects and introducers that you are there for them.

 If you choose to produce your newsletter in-house, we hope this guide will help you produce something which is effective and will help you engage more regularly with clients, prospects and introducers.

-If you like the idea of producing a newsletter, but feel daunted by the work involved, and would like to hear more about the solutions we offer advisers, we would be delighted to hear from you.
+If you like the idea of producing client newsletters for financial advisers, but feel daunted by the work involved, and would like to hear more about the solutions we offer advisers, we would be delighted to hear from you.

 Please do get in touch by calling us on 0115 815 7770 or by emailing [email protected]